lowcoder-org/lowcoder/docs/build-applications/app-editor/README.md

 On the left sidebar, you can:

 * Show or hide the **Data Browser**
-* Start tutorial for app editor
+* Start tutorial for application designer

 ## Canvas